Consulta OnLine (periodico online) ISSN 1971-9892

 proper functioning of a democratic system: however, in Italy this legislation

-changes that occurred during the XVIII legislature, and the reform proposals
+that occurred during the XVIII legislature, and the reform proposals that will

 Abstract